Barron Trump Turns 11: Americans Wish Him Happy Birthday

 — Traditional American (@RightWingAngel) March 20, 2017

-Melania did say happy birthday to her son on Twitter on March 20, 2014 when Barron turned 8 — and did the previous year when he turned 7.
-There haven’t been any tweets for his birthday the last few years.
+Melania did say happy birthday to her son on Twitter on March 20, 2014, when Barron turned 8 — and did the previous year when he turned 7.
+There haven’t been any tweets for his birthday over the last few years.

 Happy #birthday@BARRONTRUMP ❤️❤️❤️ pic.twitter.com/KKhZuYAcS6